i8out/FlutterWithLocalNetCoreDevelopment/README.md

 8. Under the widgets folder, add the “employee_avatar.dart”
 9. In Visual Studio, press F5 to run the web project.
 10. Now replace the main.dart and run this Flutter app in the Android emulator.
+11. We can now debug both the Net Core Project and the Flutter Project during local development.